eclipse-che/che-operator/README.md

 ### Deploy multi-user Che

 che-operator deploys Eclipse Che with enabled multi-user mode by default.
-To start work each user should login/register using form, after that user with be redirected to the user dashboard.
+To start work each user should login/register using form, after that user will be redirected to the user dashboard.

 ### Deploy single user Che